FrancisTurner/pi-gen-baselite/README.md

 ```
 Once you've checked that the image you've just built works, copy the files to your own project and edit/add more as required

+## Sample Image

+In case you want to live dangerously and trust an image created by some random
+stranger on the internet here is a recent version of the image you can download to
+burn on your SD-card - http://raspbian.devtru.st/files/serverpi-lite.zip

 Share & Enjoy